mintapi/mintapi/README.md

       --no_wait_for_sync    Do not wait for accounts to sync --wait_for_sync_timeout
-                            Number of seconds to wait for sync (default is 300)
+                            Number of seconds to wait for sync (default is 300) --attention           Display accounts that need attention (None if none).

     >>> mintapi --keyring email@example.com
     [